IsmailHatim/ASCII_Codec/README.md

 ASCII Art Encoder for images and videos

 # How to use:
-Install needed packages, upload image
+Install needed packages, upload image in data dir.